briardew/codas/README.md

     These restarts may have a `codas_background_rst` file that is used to remember the background files at the beginning of the analysis window needed by the GSI.
-These files often don’t copy well from one experiment to another.
-If you’re having problems, try deleting the `codas_background_rst` file and restarting.
-(From my expereince when restarting an experiment you must always delete 'codas_background_rst'.)
+These files sometimes don’t copy well from one experiment to another.
+If you’re having problems, this can be checked by temporarily renaming the `codas_background_rst` file and restarting.

-3. Run CoDAS:
+4. Run CoDAS:
     ```
     sbatch ./codas_run.j
     ```